An accessible name is the name of an element (not to be confused with the

 For a speech-recognition user they could try a few words based on the visual appearance but will likely give up and resort to other means.

-If you happen to have used an SVG for that image, you might have inadvertantly provided an accessible name, and it could even have the opposite effect to the one you might have wanted.
+If you happen to have used an embedded SVG for that image, you might have inadvertantly provided an accessible name, and it could even have the opposite effect to the one you might have wanted, like the example below:

 On Autotrader’s homepage they have a carousel which uses an SVG icon inside the directional buttons.